kamshory/ZKLibrary/README.md

 ```
 Get number of user.
 ### Return Value
-Number of registered user in the devive.
+Number of registered user in the device.
 ```php
 getSizeAttendance()
 ```